JimmyALiu/iMuslims/README.md

 ```
 > [!NOTE]
 > We still use the string notation for global styles, but module styles require using styles.className.
-To use both, we have to concatenate them together as a string
+To use both, we have to concatenate them together as a string.
+> Also note that this means we must use camelCase for class names because CSS modules don't allow for dashes (-).